unboundsecurity/casp-express-deploy/casp-docker/README.md

 1. Install Docker.
     - For Windows:
         - Install Docker Desktop CE (community edition).
 It must include Docker Engine version 19.03 or newer.
 You can get the latest version from [Docker](https://hub.docker.com/?overlay=onboarding).
+        - Use the default Docker settings during installation.
         - If you are not registered for Docker, follow the [registration process](https://hub.docker.com/?overlay=onboarding).
         - Download the Docker Desktop installer and install it.
         - Enable Hyper-V using the [instructions from Microsoft](https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/quick-start/enable-hyper-v).